Intentionally Specializing With NULL

 ]

 The idea is that I want to be able to flip back and forth between MAKE ACTION! from a FRAME! and MAKE FRAME! from an ACTION!.
 This is the long game of writing your own specialization operators.
-It can't be done completely in-band with values and nulls...since they represent valid states for a function's arguments.
+It can't be done completely in-band with values and trash...since they represent valid states for a function's arguments.
 So as long as the function call itself can't read this hidden bit controlling frame creation and derive meaning from it, it should work.